-Unfortunately, I’ve been having an iMessage issue for the last few months–I can have conversations via Messages on my Mac and conversations via Messages on my iPhone.
-My iMessages have stopped synchronizing across my devices: no messages I send or receive on my Mac show up on my iPhone, and no messages I send or receive on my iPhone show up on my Mac.
-It’s like chatting with people from two separate devices, something that Continuity should have solved.
+Unfortunately, I’ve been having an iMessage issue for the last few months — I can have conversations via Messages on my Mac and conversations via Messages on my iPhone, but my iMessages have stopped synchronizing across my devices.
+No messages I send or receive on my Mac show up on my iPhone, and no messages I send or receive on my iPhone show up on my Mac.
+It’s like chatting with people from two separate devices, something that Apple’s Continuity feature should have solved.

 Luckily, there’s a fix.
 Here’s what I did.

 Launch the Settings app on your iPhone and then tap through to Messages.
 Once there, swipe down to the section called Send & Receive and open that with a tap.